hex-digital/guidelines/github-contributing/README.md

 The second is the title should be `Production Deployment vX.X.X`.

-And the last is that, when creating a Production PR, you must also create the PR to the `master` branch as well. **`master` and `production` must be updated simultaneously, and kept in sync.**
+And the last is that, when creating a Production PR, you must also create the PR to the `main` branch as well. **`main` and `production` must be updated simultaneously, and kept in sync.**

-### Master
+### Main

-Master is the most simple - there is no deployment hook and no other PRs to think about.
-Just `hub pull-request -b master`, and call it `Master Release vX.X.X`.
+Main is the most simple - there is no deployment hook and no other PRs to think about.
+Just `hub pull-request -b main`, and call it `Main Release vX.X.X`.

-Once approved, your code will be merged in to `master`, where it will finally be complete and available to all.
+Once approved, your code will be merged in to `main`, where it will finally be complete and available to all.

 [(top)](#github-contribution-guidelines)